REST API

 and jq

 .
-Also see example below on this page.
+Also see the example below on this page.

 Recommended.
 Do this tutorial, because nearly all other tutorials need some shell scripting, sooner or later.